|Amanda Combs has volunteered with |

 recipient bring her food home.

-Amanda has put in hundreds of hours of volunteer hours at Rural Resources, distributed thousands of pounds of food and often helps the frail and elderly get their food into their homes.
+Combs has put in hundreds of hours of volunteer hours at Rural Resources, distributed thousands of pounds of food and often helps the frail and elderly get their food into their homes.
 She also knows where to find the people who need it.

-“She knows where all the homeless people are,” says Rhonda.
+“She knows where all the homeless people are,” says Hensley.
 “At the end of the route, if we have any food left over, I've learned to just listen to her and she'll take me places where that food needs to be.”